Documentation

 Verification System

-Before any code analysis runs, PolySkill checks the skill name and description against all existing skills to prevent impersonation attacks:
+Before any content analysis runs, PolySkill checks the skill name and description against all existing skills to prevent impersonation attacks:

 Blocked Homoglyph impersonation (e.g. @0bra pretending to be @obra) or single-character typosquatting by a different author.
 Publish is rejected with 409.

 Flagged Close name (2 edits away) by a different author, or description that overlaps significantly with an existing skill.
-Skill publishes but is marked unverified.
+Recorded in scan results.

 These checks do not apply when the same author publishes variants of their own skills.